 1. Create a short “thank you” video for new or pre-existing customers

 People appreciate when you appreciate them.
-A simple “thank you” video won’t take long, and you might be surprised on how positive the response can be.
+A simple “thank you” video won’t take long, and you might be surprised by how positive the response can be.

-2. Shoot a short video that provides a brief introduction of your company
+2. Shoot a short video that provides a brief introduction to your company

 What kind of services or products does your company provide?
 What are your overall goals and values as a business?
 What makes you unique?
 You don’t have to answer just these questions or any of these questions for that matter.
 The key is to provide a way for potential customers to understand your business as quickly as possible in an enjoyable way.